zv/dotfilez/README.md

 First, I'd like to thank the state of Colorado for being boring enough for me to spend years in front of a computer rather than do something worthwhile with my youth.

-Secondly I'd like to thank Janus for being who actually put this together.
+Secondly I'd like to thank Janus and yadr for their heroic work for being the ones who actually put this together.